What is the PE & Sport Premium for Primary Schools?

 - teaching the minimum requirements of the national curriculum PE programmes of study - including those specified for swimming.

-- funding capital expenditure eg not to be used for resurfacing the playground as this would need to be done anyway, but yes to adding markings for the Active Mile or similar means to improve physical activity provision
+- funding capital expenditure eg not to be used for resurfacing the playground as this would need to be done anyway, and no to a track specifically for the Daily Mile as schools should be using their existing facilities to do this

 How is the PE and Sport Premium monitored?